Foreck1/LootTweaker-Docs/docs/getting-started.rst

 This is due, in large part, to the complexity of Minecraft’s loot system and the difficulty of creating a clean way of interacting with it.

 We have attempted to minimize the barrier of entry to using LootTweaker.
-However, there are a few concepts you’ll need to understand to make the most of it.
+However, there are a few concepts you'll need to understand to make the most of it.
 You’ll find information about these concepts in the links found in the Valuable Reading section, and in the Tutorials.

 Useful Concepts